 Pods, which consist of containers deployed onto nodes, are fundamental to the Kubernetes ecosystem and require proper monitoring.
 Consider the following metrics for effective pod monitoring:

-Load average indicates the number of programs running or waiting to run on the CPU.
+d) Load average: The load average indicates the number of programs running or waiting to run on the CPU.
 Ensure it doesn’t exceed the number of CPU cores.
 Monitor load average in conjunction with sys CPU usage and I/O wait for effective troubleshooting.

 You can monitor your Kubernetes cluster nodes in two ways: using DaemonSets and Heapster.
 Both methods help collect metrics from the cluster and transmit them to an external endpoint for further analysis.